kanderson852/backend_mod_1_prework/section3/reflection.md

 1. What is a Hash, and how is it different from an Array?

+A Hash is similar to an array in that it stores information in a list format.
+However, while an array only stores individual values, hashes store pairs of key/values.
+Similar to a dictionary, the key is the 'word' and the value is the 'definition'.

 1. In the space below, create a Hash stored to a variable named `pet_store`.
 This hash should hold an inventory of items and the number of that item that you might find at a pet store.

+pet_store = {'dog_food' => 100, 'treats' => 88, 'toys' => 45}

 1. Given the following `states = {"CO" => "Colorado", "IA" => "Iowa", "OK" => "Oklahoma"}`, how would you access the value `"Iowa"`?

+states['IA']

 1. With the same hash above, how would we get all the keys?
 How about all the values?

+states.keys
+states.values

 1. What is another example of when we might use a hash?
 In your example, why is a hash better than an array?

+A good example of when to use a hash is when storing information to describe something.
+For example to make a calendar we can use a hash to pair activities with the times they are scheduled for.
+This example would use a hash rather than an array because the activities/times need to be paired, it doesn't work to just list them out separately.

 1. What questions do you still have about hashes?

+I don't think I have questions, just feel a little shaky on writing them out so I will be getting more practice on these.